QuiNovas/botoinator/README.md

 ## Overview
   Botoinator allows you to apply decorators to boto3 methods on either a class or object level.
-It works through boto3 sessions to allow you to apply decorators to either all clients/resources of a particular session, or to specific clients/resources of a session.
+It works through boto3 sessions to allow you to apply decorators to either all clients/resources of a particular session, or to specific clients/resources of boto3.DEFAULT_SESSION.

 ## Generated documentation
 You can see the pydoc generated documentation [HERE](./documentation/botoinator.txt)